taimoor1234567/database-lab-engine/CODE_OF_CONDUCT.md

-# Database Lab Engine Community Covenant Code of Conduct
+# Database Lab Community Covenant Code of Conduct

 ## Our Pledge